You are currently viewing More Than Money, But You Have To Spend It All

 Photo by Tima Miroshnichenko on Pexels.com

-Typically, I look for the “final clearance” racks where you can find things for 50% off or even more.
+Typically, I look for the “final clearance” racks, where you can find items for 50% off or more.
 When I leave a store with a pair of jeans or a shirt that originally cost $40 for $6, I feel accomplished.
 Why spend more than what something is worth?
 The lesson?
 Never, ever spend full price on anything.
 It’s not worth it!

 Not cheap or on clearance